The Danish Furniture Design Movement

 There are Australian designed and manufactured furniture items that rightfully can claim to be Retro, Vintage and Mid Century Modern and stand shoulder to shoulder with the classic Danish designed retro furniture.

-Fler was started by two jewish immigrants, Fred Lowen and Ernest Rodeck, who fled from the Nazis to Australia in 1940.
-They were the founders of what we know today as the Fler Narvik designs.
+FLER was started by two immigrants, Fred Lowen and Ernest Rodeck, who fled from Nazi-ruled Germany, to Australia in 1940.
+They were the founders of what we know today as FLER and most prominent of their designs named the Narvik design.
 The images below are all from our stock at Collectika.
 It is hard to believe that these items are over 50 years old in both condition and design and it is no wonder that they are in high demand as authentic vintage furniture.

 Australian furniture designed in the 1950s and 1960s by people like Grant and Mary Featherstone, Douglas Snelling and Clement Meadmore and Fler Narvik can be found in museums as well as in many ordinary living rooms.